yixinzou/yixinzou.github.io/group.md

     <li><b>Trust and safety</b>: e.g., auditing and mitigating emerging threats on social media platforms, such as scams and image-based sexual abuse</li>
 </ul>

-My group's research has been funded by the Max Planck Society, the German Research Foundation (Deutsche Forschungsgemeinschaft or DFG), Google, and Meta.
+My group's research has been funded by the Max Planck Society, the German Research Foundation (Deutsche Forschungsgemeinschaft or "DFG"), Google, and Meta.

 <!-- Elissa: I use computational, economic, and social science methods to understand & model users’ safety decision-making processes.
 I specifically investigate inequities that arise in these processes and work directly with marginalized and at-risk communities to design systems that facilitate safety equitably and respectfully.